Five Things You Should Know about Herpes

 The best way for couples to deal with herpes is to talk about it openly and make decisions together.
 So what’s the best way to start the conversation?
 There’s no one, single approach that works best for all people, but there are some guidelines that can help make this easier.

 By disclosing your infection to your partner, you’re not only establishing a tone of trust—good for any healthy relationship—but you’re also taking an important step to reduce transmission.
-According to one study of discordant couples (where one partner had genital herpes and the other did not), there was a significant delay in transmission when the positive partner disclosed his or her infection.
+According to one study of discordant couples (where one partner had genital herpes and the other did not), there was a significant delay in transmission when the positive partner disclosed their infection.
 The average time for transmission was 60 days for those who didn’t disclose, compared to 270 days for those who did—regardless of other factors like condom use and frequency of sexual activity.

 First and foremost, it’s important to keep in mind the relative importance of all this.
 If you were asked to describe yourself and highlight the most important aspects of you and your life, herpes wouldn’t make the list.
 It’s something you deal with, but it doesn’t define who you are as a person.